neon-software-dev/Accela/README.md

 ## Sample minimal Accela client

-This following is minimal complete code example for initializing Accela and giving it control to run a Scene which renders text on the screen and displays a loaded 3D model file.
+This following is a minimal, complete, code example for initializing Accela and giving it control to run a Scene which renders text on the screen and displays a loaded 3D model file.

 The text is displayed using one of the helper Entity classes (ScreenTextEntity) that Accela provides.